AlignmentResearch/go_attack/configs/examples/README.md

 ## `ViT-victim`

-The ViT is trained with self-play rather than victim-play, so
+The ViT model is trained with self-play rather than victim-play, so
 * do not launch the curriculum.
 * launch self-play workers by passing the `--selfplay flag` to the victim-play script.
 (The script still saves the experiment in `/shared/victimplay` because